Have you ever paused at dawn and wondered why a single koel bird song can feel like the first warm day of spring arriving inside us?

 |---|---|---|---|

-| Plumage | Glossy black | Brown with streaks | Clear, whistled notes |
+| Plumage | Glossy black | Brown with white streaks & spots | Strong sexual dimorphism |

-| Eye colour | Red | Red to brownish | Consistent repetition |
+| Eye colour | Bright red | Red to reddish-brown | Very distinctive |

-- Repeated clear “koo-EL” notes, steady and ringing.
+- Repeated clear “koo-EL” notes, steady and ringing

 | Element | Acoustic Feature | Emotional Effect |